Nagaland: British administration

 With the arrival of the British East India Company in the early 19th century, followed by the British Raj, Britain expanded its domain over the whole of South Asia, including the Naga Hills.
 The first Europeans to enter the hills were Captain Francis Jenkins and Lieutenant Robert Pemberton in 1832.
-The early contact with the Naga ethnic groups was characterized by suspicion and conflict.
-The colonial in Assam, such as tea estates and other trading posts fought raids from the ethnic groups who were known for their bravery and "head hunting" practices.
+The early contact with the Naga ethnic groups was characterised by suspicion and conflict.
+The colonial interests in Assam, such as managers of tea estates and other trading posts led defensive action against raids from the ethnic groups who were known for their bravery and "head hunting" practices.
 To put an end to these raids, the British troops recorded 10 military expeditions between 1839 and 1850.
 In February 1851, at the bloody Battle of Kikrüma, people died on both the British side and the Kikrüma (Naga) side; in the days after the battle, inter-ethnic warfare followed that led to more bloodshed.
 After that war, the British adopted a policy of caution and non-interference with Naga ethnic groups.

 Despite this, colonists continued to move into Naga peoples' territory.
 Between 1851 and 1865, Naga ethnic groups continued to raid the British in Assam.
 The British India Government took over the holdings of the East Indian Company following the Indian Rebellion of 1857.
 The failings and atrocities of the East Indian Company led the British Crown to review its governance structure throughout South Asia including its northeastern region.
 In 1866, the British India administration established a post at Samaguting with the explicit goal of ending intertribal warfare and tribal raids on property and personnel.

 In 1869, Captain Butler was appointed to lead and consolidate the British presence in the Nagaland Hills.
 In 1878, the headquarters were transferred to Kohima — creating a city that remains an important center of administration, commerce, and culture for Nagaland.

 On 4 October 1879, British political agent G. H. Damant went to Khonoma with troops, where he was shot dead with 35 of his team.
 Kohima was subsequently attacked and the stockade looted.
 This violence led to a determined effort by the British Raj to return and respond.
 The subsequent defeat of Khonoma marked the end of serious and persistent ultimatums in the Naga Hills.

 Between 1880 and 1922, the British administration consolidated their position over a large area of the Naga Hills and integrated it into its Assam operations.
-The British administration enforced the rupee as the currency for economic activity and a system of structured ethnic government that was very different than historic social governance practices.
-These developments triggered profound social changes among the Naga people.
-In 1926, it became a part of Pakokku Hill Tracts Districts of Burma until 4 January 1948.
+The British administration enforced the rupee as the currency for economic activity and a system of structured ethnic government that was very different from historic social governance practices.

 In parallel, since the mid-19th century, Christian missionaries from the United States and Europe, stationed in India, reached into Nagaland and neighbouring states, converting Nagaland's Naga ethnic groups from animism to Christianity.